techiediaries/techiediaries/_posts/2020/angular-10/2019-06-04-angular-routing-tutorial.md

 ---
 layout: post
-title: "Adding Routing to your Angular 8 App"
+title: "Adding Routing to your Angular 10 App by Example"
 image: "images/content/angular.png"
-excerpt: "Adding Angular Routing to your Angular 8 App" tags : [ angular , angular8, angular-9-router-examples, angular-9-tutorials ]
+excerpt: "Adding Angular Routing to your Angular 10 App"
+date: 2020-05-04
+tags : [ angular , angular-10 ]
 ---

-In the previous [tutorial](https://www.techiediaries.com/angular-tutorial), we’ve created our Angular 8 CRM application using Angular CLI, let’s now see how we can add routing and navigation to our application.
+In the previous [tutorial](https://www.techiediaries.com/angular-tutorial/), we’ve created our Angular 10 pplication using Angular CLI, let’s now see how we can add routing and navigation to our applications.

 We’ll learn how we can set up routing manually using a Router Module and outlet, how to add routes to our components to the Router configuration and how to use the `redirectTo` property to redirect users to different routes.
 We’ll also see the difference between the `prefix` and `full` matching strategies and how to use the `routerLink` directive to create navigation links.

-## How to Set up Routing in Angular?
+## How to Set up Routing in Angular 10 by Example

-Routing can be easily added to a project.
-In fact, when we previously created our project using the CLI.
-We were prompted if we  **Would you like to add Angular routing? (y/N).** We answered by **y.** Angular router was setup in our project without having to add it manually.
+Routing can be easily added to an Angular 10 project.
+In fact, when you create your project using the CLI.
+You will be prompted if you  **Would you like to add Angular routing? (y/N).** If you answer with **y** for Yes, the Angular 10 router will be automatically setup in your project without having to add it manually.

-## The Routing Module
+## The Angular 10 Routing Module

-Basically, the CLI will create a `src/app/app-routing.module.ts` file with the following content:
+Basically, the CLI will create a `src/app/app-routing.module.ts` file with the following code:

     import { NgModule } from '@angular/core';